 When people say they’re going to Miami, what do they really mean?
 Usually: they’re going to the beach.
 South Beach, specifically.
+But there are many activities in Miami beyond the beach.
 Towel, tanning oil, maybe a White Claw, and that ocean breeze that feels like a spa mist turned all the way up.

 But here’s the thing: Miami is so much more than its coastline.
 And if you never wander off the sand, you’re missing the real flavor of the city.

 You don’t have to hate the beach to want something different.
-Maybe it’s too crowded.
-Maybe your skin’s screaming from yesterday’s sunburn.
+Maybe it’s too crowded, your skin’s screaming from yesterday’s sunburn.
 Maybe it’s raining.
 Or maybe—you just want to do something cooler than baking on a towel all day.

 That’s where this list comes in.